AleksiiJK/tellocontrol/README.md

 Forward camera is hard to use for landings.
 The simulation allows for much better Tello control than is possible in real life.

+## TODO:
+- make create move in a square or smthng
+- add marker to create urdf
+- implement existing code for drone following marker
+- add communication from create to drone when create senses drone directly above
+- make drone land on create when commanded (create stops when drone trying to land)
+- Simulation setup within one launch command
+- End result: one command to activate robots and launch the drone
+- Commands for either teleopping or moving the create on a predetermined path, while the drone follows and waits for an additional command to try and land onto the Create.

 ## How to install the code

 - Clone `src`